li-boxuan/Terminus-CLI/README.md

 terminus --help
 ```

+**Note:**
+- The CLI runs directly on your local system using tmux (no Docker required)
+- For testing and simple tasks, the CLI is quick and convenient
-**Note:** The CLI is primarily for testing.
-For full functionality, Terminus requires integration with Harbor (see below).
+- For production use cases and complex evaluations, integration with Harbor is recommended (see below)

 ### Usage with Harbor